-In 2013 and 2014, the Corporation achieved record-breaking revenue every quarter compared to corresponding quarter previous year, and this continues with the same momentum in 2015 with record revenue for a first quarter.
-This increase in sales is primarily due to Savaria's main competitor having ceased its U.S. operations in November 2012 and to Savaria launching new products on the market.
+In 2013 and 2014, the Corporation achieved record-breaking revenue every quarter compared to corresponding quarter previous year, and this continues with the same momentum in 2015 with record revenue for the first two quarters.
+This increase in sales is primarily due to Savaria launching new products on the market and to the favourable variation of the effective exchange rate of the US dollar against the Canadian dollar.

-While gross margin averaged 29.4% in 2013, it increased slightly during fiscal 2014 to 30.5%, and it is at 30% in Q1 2015.
+While gross margin averaged 29.4% in 2013, it increased slightly during fiscal 2014 to 30.5%, and it is at 30.3% for the first six months of 2015.
 The high level of revenue and the cost reductions due to the relocation of the Brampton operations to a new building in 3rd quarter of 2012 explain the increase in gross margin since 2013.

 Quarterly operating costs, which averaged \$3.8 M or 19.9% of revenue in 2013, were slightly up in terms of dollars in 2014, at an average of \$4.1 M, whereas they are stable in terms of percentage of revenue.
-Operating costs of the last 4 quarters presented are higher due to an increase in sales force and travel expenses, and the recording of a provision for bonuses in 3rd and 4th quarters of 2014.
-They were higher in 4th quarter 2013 due to bonuses and a severance pay, as well as an increase in marketing costs.
+Average operating costs are up in terms of dollars for the first six months of 2015, at an average of \$4.3 M, whereas they are down in terms of percentage of revenue, at 19.4%.
+Quarterly operating costs are higher since the second quarter of 2014 due to an increase in sales force and travel expenses, and the recording of a provision for bonuses in 3rd and 4th quarters of 2014.
+Since that third quarter, adding to this is the impact of the acquisition of Silver Cross.

-At \$2.8 M, average quarterly EBITDA for fiscal 2014 had increased compared to the average quarterly EBITDA for fiscal 2013 of \$2.4 M, whereas EBITDA for Q1 2015 outperforms these averages.
+At \$2.8 M, average quarterly EBITDA for fiscal 2014 had increased compared to the average quarterly EBITDA for fiscal 2013 of \$2.4 M, whereas the quarterly EBITDA of 2015 outperforms these averages.